For Our Patients

 Sponsor: Alcon Research

-This clinical trial is testing a new treatment called AR-14034 Sustained Release (SR), a tiny implant that slowly releases medicine into the eye.
-It’s designed for people with wet AMD, a condition that can cause vision loss.
-The goal is to find out how safe and effective this treatment is—and whether it can reduce the need for frequent eye injections.
-The study has two parts: the first tests different doses in a small group, and the second compares the implant to a standard treatment (aflibercept) in a larger group.
+This trial is testing AR-14034 Sustained Release (SR), a tiny implant that slowly releases medicine into the eye for patients with wet AMD.
+The goal is to determine safety, effectiveness, and whether it reduces the need for frequent eye injections compared to standard treatment (https://www.drugs.com/mtm/aflibercept.html).

 Clinical Trial for Macular Neovascularization Secondary to AMD